khuongnguyen232/GetYoutube/README.md

 + Add Redux for better state management
 + Fix minor bugs with Video and title wording
 + Improve the style of the Youtube page

+## Update#2 (17/01/2019)
++ Display users comment for the video
++ Improve the responsive aspect of the page
++ Fix some minor bug errors